-It also turned out that with the increased thickness of the gasket the lens became more sensitive to coma due to lens shift - I had to add a round rubber band ~1.5 mm over the lens to keep them in the center (plus an already unnecessary cardboard ring to keep the lens from twisting when screwing the frame) After several attempts the lenses fit correctly.
+It also turned out that with the increased thickness of the spacer the lens became more sensitive to coma due to lens shift - I had to add a round rubber band ~1.5 mm over the lens to keep them in the center (plus an already unnecessary cardboard ring to keep the lens from twisting when screwing the frame) After several attempts the lenses fit correctly.

 Helicoid.
 Considered for use in the Newton, but there were issues with backlash, and because of the small stroke you can not get into focus, so it went here.
 The stroke is 11 mm.
 Claimed M36 threads, but in fact there's M31 plus an adapter ring to M36.